 - 1. There are presently six regions.
 Others will be established as needed. - a.
 Region 1: All California counties north of and excluding San Bernardino, Kern, and San Luis Obispo; all Nevada counties with the exception of Clark.
-States of Idaho, Oregon, Washington and Alaska, British Columbia and Yukon Territory. - Region 2: All California counties south of and including Kern, San Bernardino, and San Luis Obispo; Clark county, Nevada; and states of Arizona and Hawaii; and Mexico. - Region 3: Colorado, Montana, New Mexico, Utah, Wyoming, Alberta and Saskatchewan. - d.
-Region 4: Arkansas, Louisiana, Oklahoma and Texas. - Region 5: Alabama, Connecticut, Delaware, Florida, Georgia, Indiana, Kentucky, Maine, Maryland, Massachusetts, Michigan (excluding the upper peninsula), Mississippi, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, South Carolina, Tennessee, Vermont, Virginia, West Virginia, Labrador, New Brunswick, Nova Scotia, Ontario, Prince Edward Island and Quebec - Region 6: Illinois, Iowa, Kansas, Michigan (upper peninsula only) Minnesota, Missouri, Nebraska, North Dakota, South Dakota, Wisconsin; Manitoba and Northwest Territories. - An NATRC membership includes membership in both the national and regional organizations.
+States of Idaho, Oregon, Washington and Alaska, British Columbia and Yukon Territory. - Region 2: All California counties south of and including Kern, San Bernardino, and San Luis Obispo; Clark county, Nevada; and states of Arizona and Hawaii; and Mexico. - c.
+Region 3: Colorado, Montana, New Mexico, Utah, Wyoming, Alberta, Saskatchewan and Northwest Territories. - d.
+Region 4: Arkansas, Louisiana, Oklahoma and Texas. - e.
+Region 5: Alabama, Connecticut, Delaware, Florida, Georgia, Indiana, Kentucky, Maine, Maryland, Massachusetts, Michigan (excluding the upper peninsula), Mississippi, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, South Carolina, Tennessee, Vermont, Virginia, West Virginia, Newfoundland, Labrador, New Brunswick, Nova Scotia, Ontario, Prince Edward Island and Quebec.

+- Region 6: Illinois, Iowa, Kansas, Michigan (upper peninsula only) Minnesota, Missouri, Nebraska, North Dakota, South Dakota, Wisconsin; Manitoba and Nunavut Territories - An NATRC membership includes membership in both the national and regional organizations.
 The purposes and objectives of the regional organizations shall be the same as those of NATRC. - 3.
 Each region shall provide representation to NATRC to include two directors and an alternate to the NATRC Board of Directors. - 4.
 For the purposes of year-end awards only, the state of Alaska will be designated Region 1A.
-See Section 10 regarding year-end awards for Region 1A.

-5. If the domicile and residence of the horse/rider are in different regions, or if the rider desires to compete in a region other than that of the domicile, the rider must inform the NATRC Executive Director of the region in which he is competing at the time of the first ride in said region.
-Neither a horse nor a rider may compete for regional points in more than one region in any year.
+See Section 10 regarding year-end awards for Region 1A. - 5.
+If the domicile and residence of the horse/rider are in different regions, or if the rider desires to compete in one or more regions other than that of the domicile, the rider must inform the NATRC Executive Director in which region(s) the rider is competing at the time of the first ride in said region(s).
+A horse or a rider may compete for regional points in more than one region in any year if the rider pays membership dues for the additional region(s).